PERSONALISED IMPLANT SOLUTIONS AND WISDOM TEETH REMOVAL

 Utilising the latest in 3D digital CT scans, 3D planning software, 3D guided surgical techniques and 3D printing, we are able to plan and execute your implant treatment with an unprecedented level of surgical precision.
 Our philosophy is to make your implant treatment as comfortable and minimially invasive as possible.
 For example, where appropriate, using keyhole surgical techniques or placing immediate implants; a technique where the implant is placed at the same time the failed tooth is removed.
 This means less surgical procedures, quick healing and less postoperative discomfort.
 Please note, any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.

-Also, Dr Anthony Mak & Dr Adrian Mazzaferro have completed extensive further education and training in the field of dental implant surgery at both the private and tertiary levels and are graduates of The University of Sydney's prestigious Graduate Diploma in Oral Implants of which Dr Mak now holds a position on it's planning committee.
+Dr Adrian Mazzaferro has completed extensive further education and training in the field of dental implant surgery at both the private and tertiary levels and are graduates of The University of Sydney's prestigious Graduate Diploma in Oral Implants of which Dr Mak now holds a position on it's planning committee.

 Wisdom Teeth Removal